BuilderIO/builder/packages/sdks/output/react-native/README.md

-# Builder.io React-native SDK (BETA)
+# Builder.io React-native SDK

-This is the React-Native SDK.
-It is currently in beta.
+This is Builder's React-Native SDK.

 ## Mitosis